Best online checking accounts – May 2022

 Make sure you’re banking with a Federal Deposit Insurance Corp.
 (FDIC) bank or a National Credit Union Administration (NCUA) credit union.
 They are government-backed organizations.
-An FDIC brick-and-mortar bank and an FDIC-insured online bank both offer customers FDIC insurance.
+The FDIC insures both brick-and-mortar and online banks.

-In some cases, the online bank may be a division of the traditional bank or the funds might be held under the FDIC insurance of the brick-and-mortar bank.
+In some cases, an online bank may be a division of a traditional bank or the funds might be held under the FDIC insurance of a brick-and-mortar bank.
 Here are some examples:

 - Bank5 Connect is a division of BankFive

-- BrioDirect is an online brand of Sterling National Bank
+- BrioDirect is an online subsidiary of Sterling National Bank

 - Citizens Access is a division of Citizens Bank

-- Investors eAccess is a trade name of Investors Bank
+- Investors eAccess is a unit of Investors Bank

 Do online banks offer debit cards?

-Online banks usually offer debit cards for their checking accounts.
-Online banks might not offer debit cards or ATM cards for savings accounts or money market accounts.
+Online banks usually offer debit cards for their checking accounts but might not offer debit cards or ATM cards for savings accounts or money market accounts.